 How do you think VuoLearning has helped your students?

 I think many students take it for granted now.
 They are focused on learning the topics of the course and not necessarily thinking, “Hey, this is a great product”.
-Perhaps, the realisation will come later when they enroll to such courses where they should choose between printing on paper or reading PDFs on their mobile phones.
+Perhaps, the realisation will come later when they enrol on such courses where they should choose between printing on paper or reading PDFs on their mobile phones.